ROCm/gpufort/README.md

 # gpufort

-This project develops a source to source ranslation tool that translates:
+This project develops a source to source translation tool that is able to convert:

 1. Fortran+OpenACC and CUDA Fortran -> Fortran + OpenMP 4.5+
 2. Fortran+OpenACC and CUDA Fortran -> Fortran + [GCC/AOMP OpenACC/MP runtime calls] + HIP C++